 The first conclusion of this symposium was that most of our efforts should be directed at the prevention of oil spills by whatever means available.
-However, it was acknowledged that, even with the best of efforts to prevent them, oil spills will occur.
+It was acknowledged, however, that even with the best of efforts to prevent oil spills, that they will occur.